beekhof/beekhof.github.io/_posts/2019-10-11-savaged-by-softdog.md

 There are many similar examples like this and the software watchdog can't do anything about them.
 Likewise if the kernel encounters a bug and corrupts its structures, there's no guarantee that the software watchdog will be called.
 [XXXXX insert link to an example RHBZ XXXXX]

-> If the customer needs guaranteed reboot, he should  install a hardware watchdog.
+> If the customer needs guaranteed reboot, they should install a hardware watchdog.
 >
 >   &mdash; Mikulas Patocka (Red Hat kernel engineer)